corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/manual-bootstrapping.md

 5. Review the DDL files generated and then execute against the database.

-6. Execute the following Corda CLI command to generate DDL for populating the Crypto database connection configuration,in this case use CONFIG:
+6. Execute the following Corda CLI command to generate DDL for populating the Crypto database connection configuration, in this case use CONFIG:

    {{< tabs name="DDL-crypto">}}
    {{% tab name="Bash" %}}